 The house sits high on a hill overlooking the water and was home to ten Commandants, Port Arthur’s most senior official, until the prison’s closure in 1877.

-We gather in the cottage’s foyer and immediately a girl’s EMF reader lights up.
+We gather in the cottage’s foyer and immediately someone’s EMF reader lights up.
 It could potentially be the large alarm system situated on a nearby wall, but the reading is erratic and an electrical system would give off a constant reading.

 I notice my EMF finally start to flicker too.
 Interesting!